sprite-guard/Boss-Rush/CONTRIBUTING.md

 rate up front so that I'm not surprised farther down the line.
 If you do not want to be paid, I'll need you to send me a message explicitly stating so.

-Since this is a solo operation, things do move slowly, so I have an accountability system in place: I stream the game's development every Sunday.
-You won't have to wonder whether or not the game is being worked on.
+Since this is mostly a solo operation, things move slowly.
+I stream the game's development on Twitch, so you won't have to wonder whether or not the game is being worked on.
 I will reply to messages within 48 hours, and let you know if I'm going on any vacations that will prevent that.